Power Building Restoration

 100,000 SF

-This project consisted of the renovation of an early 20 th-century clothing factory for use as upscale loft apartments.
-The structure for the 10-story building consists of heavy timber decking and joists supported by steel girders and columns.
+This project consisted of renovating an early 20th-century clothing factory for use as upscale loft apartments.
+The structure of the 10-story building consists of heavy timber decking and joists supported by steel girders and columns.
 The exterior walls are brick masonry.
-The basement is two stories deep, with a large portion of it housing boilers .
+The basement is two stories deep, with a large portion housing boilers.

 The new multi-level ramp required for access to the new parking needed to be squeezed into a very tight site.
-Extensive temporary shoring and underpinning were necessary to allow construction of new cast-inplace concrete retaining walls and the cast-in-place post-tensioned slabs that formed the ramps.
-During the assessment phase of the project, we noted that the existing brick masonry façade exhibited extensive cracking, movement and scaling in some areas.
-Therefore, masonry restoration work, which included replacement, re-pointing and re-anchoring to the steel frame, was part of the project.
+Extensive temporary shoring and underpinning were necessary to allow the construction of new cast-in-place concrete retaining walls and the cast-in-place post-tensioned slabs that formed the ramps.
+During the assessment phase of the project, we noted that the existing brick masonry façade exhibited extensive cracking, movement, and scaling in some areas.
+Therefore, masonry restoration work, which included replacement, re-pointing, and re-anchoring to the steel frame, was part of the project.